Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington Stats and Trends

-- The Huskies have yet to cover the spread this season when underdogs by 2.5 points or more.
+- The Huskies have been underdogs by 2.5 points or more two times this season and have not covered the spread once.

-- Washington's games this season have gone over the total in one out of six opportunities (16.7%).
+- Washington's games this year have gone over the total in one out of six opportunities (16.7%).

 - This year the Huskies have turned the ball over 12 times, seven more than the Cardinal's takeaways (5).